ClarkFieseln/audiocat/README.md

 ```sh
   ./audiocat -s
 ```
-then enter and confirm password.
+then enter and confirm password

+On the other device a chat shall be started to command the remote shell.

 ### File Transfer: